-- Insert the following command and hit Enter:
+- Insert the following command and press Enter:

 - Wait for the scan to complete and repair the damaged files.

-- Now run the program that was showing the Illegal System DLL Relocation error and see whether the issue is fixed.
+- Now, run the program that was displaying the Illegal System DLL Relocation error and see whether the issue has been fixed.

-Service Pack 3 was the last update Windows XP got, and it was the successor to Service Pack 2.
-The reason for many DLL errors on a Windows XP computer is that the OS is outdated and running on SP1 or SP2.
+Service Pack 3 was the last update that Windows XP received and served as the successor to Service Pack 2.
+Many DLL errors on a Windows XP computer result from the outdated operating system running on SP1 or SP2.

 Therefore, you need to install the latest Service Pack and restart your PC afterward to fix the issue.
-Unfortunately, the update isn’t available on Microsoft’s website, so you’d have to download it from an external source.
-Also, make sure the hard disk has at least 1,500 MB of available space.
+Unfortunately, the update is not available on Microsoft’s website; therefore, you must download it from an external source.
+Also, ensure that the hard disk has at least 1,500 MB of available space.

-Note: If you already have SP3 installed, delete it and reinstall it again.
+Note: If you already have SP3 installed, uninstall it and reinstall it again.

-Here are the prerequisites and the steps to install SP3 on XP:
+Here are the prerequisites and steps for installing SP3 on XP: